2022 FA Cup final

 The 2022 FA Cup final was an association football match played at Wembley Stadium in London, England, on 14 May 2022.
-Chelsea and Liverpool were the finalists, the same as in the 2022 EFL Cup Final earlier in the season.
-This was the first time that the same pair of teams met in both the EFL Cup Final and the FA Cup Final of the same season since Arsenal and Sheffield Wednesday in 1993.
+Chelsea and Liverpool were the finalists, the same as in the 2022 EFL Cup final earlier in the season.
+This was the first time that the same pair of teams met in both the EFL Cup and FA Cup finals of the same season since Arsenal and Sheffield Wednesday in 1993.
 Organised by the Football Association (FA), it was the 141st final of the Football Association Challenge Cup (FA Cup) and the showpiece match of English football's primary cup competition.
 The match also marked 150 years since the first FA Cup Final was played in 1872.
 The match was televised live in the United Kingdom on free-to-air channels BBC One and ITV (the first time since 1988 that both channels have simultaneously broadcast an FA Cup Final).
-In the UK, live radio coverage was provided by BBC Radio 5 Live and talkSPORT.
+In the UK, live radio coverage was provided by BBC Radio 5 Live and Talksport.

-Liverpool won the trophy on penalties after the game remained goalless after extra time; it was the first final to finish goalless since 2005 and the first to go to penalties since Liverpool's previous victory in 2006.
+Liverpool won the trophy on penalties after the game remained goalless after extra time; it was the first final to finish goalless since 2005 and the first to go to penalties since Liverpool's previous victory in 2006 and the first FA Cup final held at Wembley to be decided by spot-kicks.
 Liverpool manager Jürgen Klopp became the first German-born manager to win the FA Cup.
 Chelsea set a record by losing a third consecutive final, after defeats to Arsenal and Leicester City in the 2020 and 2021 finals, respectively.

 As current title holders, Liverpool qualified for the UEFA Champions League tournament by their position in the 2021–22 Premier League, the 2022–23 UEFA Europa League position went to the sixth-placed Premier League team, Manchester United.

 Route to the final

 Chelsea

-Being from the Premier League, Chelsea entered the tournament in the third round and had the home advantage when they defeated Chesterfield at Stamford Bridge.
-They beat Plymouth Argyle in the fourth round at Stamford Bridge.
-In the fifth round, they beat Luton Town away at Kenilworth Road.
+As a Premier League team, Chelsea entered the tournament in the third round and had the home advantage when they defeated Chesterfield 5–1 at Stamford Bridge.
+They had home advantage again when they faced Plymouth Argyle in the fourth round, but this was harder work, as they were held to a 1–1 draw in 90 minutes before César Azpilicueta scored the winner in extra time.
+In the fifth round away to Luton Town at Kenilworth Road, the home side took the lead twice in the first half, but goals from Timo Werner and Romelu Lukaku after the break put Chelsea through.

-Chelsea were visitors when they defeated in the quarter-final match Middlesbrough at the Riverside Stadium.
-In the semi-final match, Chelsea was at the neutral location of Wembley Stadium where they defeated Crystal Palace.
+They had to travel again for the sixth round against Middlesbrough at the Riverside Stadium, where goals from Lukaku and Hakim Ziyech were enough to put them through to the semi-finals.
+Against Crystal Palace at Wembley, Chelsea scored twice in the second half to give them a 2–0 win and a third straight FA Cup final, their fifth in six seasons.